 What are my options for complying with GDPR?

 There are broadly 4 different options for dealing with GDPR as an Australian online business.
 You can choose to:

-- Not comply with GDPR: Dissuade EU visitors and customers from signing up to your newsletters and buying your products or services.
+- Not complying with GDPR: Dissuade EU visitors and customers from signing up to your newsletters and buying your products or services.
 You should include a statement to this effect on your website.

-- Update your email marketing processes: Implement absolute best practice when it comes to email marketing and collecting and using email addresses ethically.
-You will need to obtain “active consent” from your EU customers or visitors to be able to collect their personal information and/or send any emails, newsletters, updates or similar.
-Otherwise you will need to delete any EU residents’ personal data.
+- Update your email marketing processes: Implement absolute best practices regarding email marketing and collecting and using email addresses ethically.
+You must obtain “active consent” from your EU customers or visitors to collect their personal information and/or send any emails, newsletters, updates or similar.
+Otherwise, you will need to delete any EU residents’ personal data.

 - Fully comply with GDPR: Be transparent with your visitors and customers about what personal information you collect and how you use it, plus put robust compliance processes and procedures in place to ensure you comply with the regulations when handling personal information.

-- Fully comply with GDPR and appoint a DPO: This option is only required if you collect “sensitive information” on EU citizens or collect personal data on a large scale.
+- Fully comply with GDPR and appoint a DPO: This option is only required if you collect “sensitive information” on EU residents or collect personal data on a large scale.

 What should I do if I don’t want to comply with GDPR?